 The amount of money laundered globally in a year is estimated to be between 2% and 5% of global GDP, or US$800 billion and US$2 trillion and that is a rough figure.
-Smuggling, illegal arms sales, embezzlement, insider trading, bribery, and computer fraud schemes are all common examples of money laundering.
+Smuggling, illegal arms sales, embezzlement, insider trading, bribery, and computer fraud schemes are all common examples of money laundering and need robust anti money laundering measures.
 Money obtained through unlawful activity such as drug trafficking is frequently “laundered” by criminals so that it cannot be traced back to them.
 It’s also prevalent in organized crime, such as human and weapons trafficking.
 Individuals and institutions pay a high price for money laundering, which can have far-reaching societal effects.
-To avoid these repercussions, strict anti-money laundering policies must be implemented.
+To avoid these repercussions, strict anti-money laundering (AML) policies must be implemented.

 What is Anti Money Laundering?